infinum/wordpress-handbook/Coding standards/PHP coding standards/Optimizations.md

 Use [transients](https://developer.wordpress.org/apis/handbook/transients/) to further speed up your site.
 If you use caching plugins, they will get stored in the memory instead of the database, so they get called even faster.

-### I18n

-All text strings in a project have to be internationalized using core localization functions.
-You can check out this great guide to [internalization in WordPress](ottopress.com/2012/internationalization-youre-probably-doing-it-wrong/) by Samuel Wood.

 ### A11y

 Accessibility is important.
 Always follow the official [WordPress a11y guidelines](https://make.wordpress.org/accessibility/handbook/).